 As far as the amenities and lodging on the island, one nice thing about a trip to Alphonse is that each person (or couple) always gets their own private, secluded chalet or beach suite accommodations.
 The food, scenery, service, and overall offerings of the operations are fantastic, and compared to our other operations in the Indian Ocean, this is the most “full service” lodge that we offer, with nicer accommodations, food, amenities and more.

 This is something that also makes Alphonse the top choice for non-anglers as well as anglers.
 The island itself is a tropical paradise and offers an amazing setting for a relaxing, private beach vacation.
 All Alphonse packages are 7 night / 6 day packages based on a Saturday to Saturday stay.
 (Depart Mahe to Alphonse on Saturday morning and return the following Saturday early-afternoon.)
-A full week on the island (including the IDC charter flight from Mahe to Alphonse) is $9,250.00 per angler for the 2017-2018 season.

 All of our trips to Providence Atoll in the Seychelles are currently aboard the mothership MV Maya Dugong.
 This is a one-of-a-kind, totally unique, expeditionary adventure that almost always delivers great action for GT’s, bluefin trevally, bumphead parrotfish, big bonefish, Indo-Pacific permit, triggerfish, milkfish and more.
 Uninhabited and remote Providence Atoll is one of the southernmost atolls in the archipelago that makes up the Seychelles, and the atoll basically consists of two land masses: Providence North and Cerf Island.